wholmes105/Purchasing-Power-of-Salaries-by-State-and-City/ReadMe.md

 Hosting
 =======

-This app is hosted on GitHub, it can also be viewed remotely on any machine that has R installed by entering the following command into the R console (note that this app requires the `data.table`, `dplyr`, `shiny`, and `shinyjs` packages):
+Because this app is hosted on GitHub, it can also be viewed remotely on any machine that has R installed by entering the following command into the R console (note that this app requires the `data.table`, `dplyr`, `shiny`, and `shinyjs` packages):

 ``` eval
 shiny::runGitHub("Purchasing-Power-of-Salaries-by-State-and-City", "wholmes105")